This is a page where you can find all the tools you need to live a better life through quotes and self-development.

 These are the websites I used frequently to curate content for GQ:

 Cool Funny Quotes – This is not your typical quote website.
-You can find a lot of bizarre, humorous and sometimes ridiculously funny quotes that you wouldn’t usually find on other sites.
+You can find a lot of bizarre, humorous, and sometimes ridiculously funny quotes that you wouldn’t usually find on other sites.

 Wisdom Quotes – I love the story of how Maxime Lagacé started wisdomquotes.com.
 It is sad and inspiring at the same time.
-Wisdom Quotes offer a lot of unique angles when it comes to curating quotes.
+Wisdom Quotes offers a lot of unique angles when it comes to curating quotes.